shreyak-05/BARISTA-ROBOT/README.md

 2. **Visualize Robot Movements and Environment**:

    - **Robot Model**: Add the "RobotModel" display type and set the topic to `/robot_description` to visualize the barista robot in RViz.
    - **Camera Data**: Add the "Image" display type and set the topic to '/camera/camera_sensor/image_raw' to visualize how the robot is perceiving its environment during the coffee-making task.
-We also need to change the Reliability to Best-Effort in the Image display type.
+We also need to change the QoS Reliability Policy from Reliable to Best Effort in the Image display type.

 ## Additional Information